 How to Get to Camelback Mountain From Phoenix and Scottsdale

 After you’ve soaked in the summit views and felt the satisfaction of the climb, you’ll want a simple plan for getting there from Phoenix or Scottsdale.
-If you’re driving, follow driving directions to Echo Canyon Park (Camelback Mountain) — from central Phoenix take Camelback Road east; from Scottsdale head west on Camelback.
-Parking fills fast, so arrive early or nearby on-street spots.
+If you’re driving, follow common navigation directions to your chosen trailhead—but parking fills fast, so arrive early or be ready to use nearby on-street options where posted.

-If you prefer public transportation options, use Valley Metro buses to central Camelback/24th Street and walk or ride a short rideshare.
-Park-and-ride lots and light rail connections make a combined approach easy if you’re coming from farther out.
+If you prefer public transportation options, use Valley Metro buses to get into the area and finish with a short walk or rideshare.
+Park-and-ride lots and light rail connections can also work well if you’re coming from farther out.

-1. Drive: GPS to Echo Canyon Trailhead, prepare for limited parking.
+- Drive: GPS to Echo Canyon or Cholla; prepare for limited parking.

-2. Transit + Walk: Valley Metro buses to nearby stops, then a short hike or rideshare.
+- Transit + Walk: Valley Metro to nearby stops, then a short walk or rideshare.

 Pack water, sun protection, and a charged phone so your return trip is smooth and stress-free.